yastn/yastn/docs/source/mps/i-o.rst

-Algebra with MPS/MPO objects
+Input/Output the MPS/MPO
 =========================

-Copying the object
+Export the MPS/MPO object
 ---------------------------------

-# show how to copy things  +  test file
+# export this object to the dictionary and export it to hdf5 + export-test-file

 See examples: :ref:`examples/init:clone, detach or copy tensors`.